ochan7/NC-NEWS/README.md

 # Northcoders News BE

-This project is for creating an API for a reddit style news website using [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/)
+This project is for creating an API for a reddit style news website using [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/).
+Here is a link to see the deployed version of the project https://olie-chan-nc-news.herokuapp.com/.

 ## Getting Started